 The Chutzpah Festival draws talented musicians, comedians, dancers and actors from around the world including from Israel, New Zealand, Italy and the United States.
-Ticket prices range from $24 to around $60.
+Ticket prices usually range from $24 to around $60.

-Performances and show times for the 2019 season are listed below.
+To give you an idea of what to expect, performances and show times for the 2019 season are listed below.

 Comedy Performances in 2019

 - Schticks & Giggles – featuring several comedy performers such as Kyle Berger (host), Ivan Decker, John Cullen, Lisa Person, Yisrael Shurack and more.
-They perform on November 19th at the Norman Rothstein Theatre at 8:30 pm.
+They performed on November 19th at the Norman Rothstein Theatre at 8:30 pm.